Warrantoken/warrantoken-technical-white-paper/README.md

   ```

   Other features of the protocol include events, authentication functions and modifiers, and a constructor function which sets the admin account - which allows the warrantoken mobile app to transfer items on a persons behalf, absorbing transactions fees.
+### Warrantoken Business API

+The Warrantoken smart contract is intended to be accessed by the Warrantoken Business API.
+This allows metadata to be stored off-chain.
+The Warrantoken Business API is live and available online at https://api.warrantoken.com.
+The API allows businesses to register items with little blockchain knowledge and no programming or solidity knowledge.

 ### WTK Token Sale and WTK Token